Our statement in response to COVID-19

 We believe that a just and more equal UK requires improved protection of our human rights by giving, for the first time, legal recognition to the rights to health, housing, food, social security, education and just conditions of work.
 Our policy makers and institutions should be obliged to adhere to these rights and, crucially, those who face the greatest injustices must have their voices heard as leaders in bringing this change about.

 Now is the opportunity for us to build the better society to which we aspire.
 A society in which everyone has the rights they need to flourish.
-There is no more time to waste.
+There is no time to waste.

-Actions we have supported:
+Actions we have taken

 Migrant Rights Network, Public Interest Law Centre, and Project 17 letter to local authorities over urgent action needed to support vulnerable migrants during the COVID-19 crisis.